Jutter18/OTDev/Team_Documents/Milestones/Milestone2/Project_IdeasV2/RecipeFinder.md

 5. Be able to manually decrement recipe ingredients
 6. Auto generate a menu for the week with ingredients that need to be picked up or are already in the inventory
 7. Generate a shopping list with all ingredients for upcoming meals.

+## 6. Rate the topic with a difficulty rating of 1-10.
+One being supremely easy to implement (not necessarily short though).
+Ten would require the best CS students using lots of what they learned in their CS degree, plus additional independent learning, to complete successfully.
+For difficulty the project would be rated around a 7 to 8 with room to add more complex features as the project becomes more fleshed out.
+It would utilize everything learned in the class so far, as well as meeting the requirements of the project.
+Requiring external API calls, a robust database, and a functional, user-friendly front-end.